-The optic nerve is a collection of thousands of nerve fibers that transmit visual signals from the eye to the brain.
-The optic nerve develops and grows during intrauterine life.
+The optic nerve is a collection of more than a million nerve fibers that transmit visual signals from the eye to the brain [See Figure 1].
+The optic nerve develops the first trimester of intrauterine life.

 Vision impairment from ONH ranges from mild to severe and may affect one or both eyes.
-Nystagmus (shaking of the eyes) may be noted when both eyes are involved.
+Nystagmus (shaking of the eyes) may be seen with both unilateral and bilateral cases.
 The incidence of strabismus is increased with ONH.

 In general, ONH is a stable and nonprogressive condition which does not deteriorate.
-Vision may improve slightly over the first few years of life as the result of brain maturation.
-Nystagmus may decrease over time.
+Vision may improve slightly and nystagmus may decrease over time.

 There is no medical or surgical treatment for ONH.
 However, occlusion of the better seeing eye may improve vision in the other eye.
 Children with significant vision loss in both eyes may benefit from early supportive attention by low vision specialists.
 Stem cell treatment has not been shown to be effective for ONH.